chris-tse/CS4173-Lab3/README.md

 ## Task 3: Generating Two Executable Files with the Same MD5 Hash

-Note: I am again using the Windows binary to generate hash collision generating binaries.

 In this task we will generate two executables that have the same MD5 hash using the properties we examined previously.
 First, we will put the given program into `program.c` and compile it into `program`:

 ```bash